 Don't let all of the Medicare health insurance options in New Haven County scare you.
 Click one of the plan types below to compare just the Medicare coverage you need.
-Click here to learn more about your Medicare options.
+If you're not ready to make a decision click here to discover your options.

 To speak with a Medicare adviser, call us toll-free at 877-549-1452 (TTY 411).
 Our telephone hours are 6AM to 5PM PST, Monday through Friday.

 New Haven County Medicare Insurance Options

 Original Medicare (Part A and Part B) is the only Medicare insurance that's standard in Connecticut.
 All private Medicare insurance is regulated by the federal government, but plan and policy availability is regional (e.g., within all parts of New Haven County or throughout the state).

 In addition to regional Medicare insurance options, you must match your most important doctor (generally your primary care physician) with a plan.
 Tens of thousands of doctors don't treat Medicare patients, and those that do don't accept all types of Medicare payment.
 Some only work with Medicare directly, some only work with specific Medicare Advantage plans, and some do both.

 The purpose of the MedicareWire.com website is to help guide you through the process of choosing your health insurance.
 It's all about providing you with the information you need so you can get on the phone with a licensed adviser and finalize your Medicare elections for the year.

 Medicare Advantage Insurance in New Haven County

 If you're concerned that Original Medicare might be too expensive (you pay 20% of all costs), then a New Haven County Medicare Advantage plan is the first option you need to explore.
 It's the private health insurance alternative that replaces your Medicare Part A and Part B benefits with a managed care plan (HMO or PPO), or a private fee-for-service plan (available in limited areas).